sonthonaxrk/b2c2_test/README.md

 #### Monitors

 There's a button on the instrument selector that doesn't do anything.
-I didn't quite have the time to implement the time series websocket monitor.
-I only wrote the websocket client.
+I didn't quite have the time to implement the time series WebSocket monitor.
+I only wrote the WebSocket client.

 ## API Usage

-Methods are generated automatically from a specification and take pydantic objects
+Methods are generated automatically from a specification and take `pydantic` objects